MobleyLab/qm-theory-benchmark/data/README.md

                     "dipoles": [list of corresponding dipole vectors for each angle index in atomic units]]
 ```

+Most of the files were named as `functional_basis_single_points_data.json`.
 The data per functional and basis set combination is arranged as follows:

 ```
 {"molecule index": {"angles": [list of dihedral angles],